How to buy a house

 If the property is valued at less than what you have offered, then you will need to reduce your offer and/or withdraw from the purchase.

-Contracts are exchanged once the surveys are complete, your solicitor has conducted and is happy with the searches, a formal mortgage offer has been received, and your deposit is in place.
+Contracts are exchanged once the surveys are complete, your solicitor has conducted and is happy with the searches, a formal mortgage offer has been received, and your initial deposit is in place.